srijanduggal17/HousingPredictions/README.md

 - ~~Get country level features~~
 - ~~Get state level features~~
 - Decide which county-level features to use (meeting on Monday)

+This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.